moubi/flow-task/README.md

 yarn start
 ```

 That's it.
-Navigate to http://localhost:3002 and view the board filled with some example data.
+Navigate to http://localhost:3002 and view the board with example data.

 ### Before installation